Matis language

 Matis is a language spoken by the indigenous Matis people in the state of Amazonas in Brazil, on the border of Brazil and Peru.
-As of 2014 the population of Matis peoples had reached as high as 457.
 There are currently an estimated 350 Matis speakers.
 Matis language has a high level of transmission, especially among women and children, who are generally monolingual in Matis only.
-Portuguese is spoken by older male members of the Matis for trade purposes.
+Portuguese is spoken by older Matis men for trade purposes.

 Name

 Because Matis is the non-indigenous name given to this community, some members prefer to refer to themselves by their original name, matses.
 There is another indigenous group called the Mayoruna that is of close linguistic and geographical proximity to the Matis and also goes by the name Matses.
 To avoid confusion of the two groups, most literature about the Matis refers to them as Matis.
-The word matses means "human being" in the Matis language, and is often used in the language to demonstrate kinship groupings.
+The word matses means 'human being' in the Matis language, and is often used in kinship groupings in the language.

 Classification

-The Matis language is part of the Panoan (Pano) language stock, a family of about 32 languages and 40,000-50,000 total speakers.
+The Matis language is part of the Panoan branch of the Pano-Tacanan language family, a family of about 32 languages and 40,000-50,000 total speakers.
 Only 18 Panoan languages are still spoken today, six of which are falling out of everyday use.
-It is the fifth largest language family in South America, with speakers of Pano languages living in Perú, Brazil, and Bolivia.
+It is the fifth largest language family in South America, with speakers of Pano-Tacanan languages living in Perú, Brazil, and Bolivia.
 Within the Pano language family, Matis language lies on the Mayoruna branch along with three other extant and four extinct languages.
 Matis is the most linguistically divergent extant language in the Mayoruna branch.

 Due to the mutual intelligibility of many Pano languages, most speakers of Matis can also understand languages spoken by the Kulina, Matses (Mayoruna), and the Korubo.
-The Marubo acted as interpreters between the Matis and Funai during the first contacts with Funai in the 1970s.
+The Marubo acted as interpreters between the Matis and Funai during the first contacts with outsiders in the 1970s.